Kalshi Promo Code GOAL: Get $10 in Bonuses for NBA, NHL & Prediction Markets | Goal.com US

-Step into the next generation of trading with Kalshi, where prediction markets put your insights to work.
-Sign up with promo code GOAL and claim a $10 bonus to start trading marquee matchups across the NBA, NHL, and beyond.
+Step into the next generation of trading, where your insights become opportunities.
+Kalshi prediction markets let you trade on marquee matchups—from buzzer‑beaters on the hardwood to high‑stakes battles on the ice.
+By registering with promo code GOAL, you’ll receive a $10 bonus to kickstart your journey.

 Kalshi Promo Code GOAL

 Get in on the excitement with a $10 bonus when you use the Kalshi promo code GOAL.
-The action tips off this afternoon with NBA play at 3:00 PM ET as the Orlando Magic take on the Indiana Pacers.
+The action heats up on January 1st at 7:00 PM ET as the Winnipeg Jets battle the Toronto Maple Leafs in a marquee NHL showdown.

-Then, the intensity continues tonight with NHL action at 7:00 PM ET, featuring the New Jersey Devils vs. the Columbus Blue Jackets.
-Your bonus funds are the perfect way to trade on these marquee matchups and explore even more prediction markets throughout the night.
+Later that night, the spotlight shifts to the hardwood with the Boston Celtics taking on the Sacramento Kings at 10:00 PM ET.

 Claiming the Kalshi Promo Code $10 Bonus

-- Apply the Promo Code – Enter GOAL in the promo code field during registration.
+- Type GOAL into the promo code field during registration to secure your bonus.

-- Start Trading – Explore prediction markets and buy contracts on sports, politics, and more (up to $100).
+- Explore prediction markets across sports, politics, and more—buy contracts up to $100.

-- Unlock Your Bonus – Your $10 bonus will be automatically credited to your account once it is active.
-Use it to trade outcomes across the NFL, NBA, college football, and other markets.
+- Your $10 bonus will be automatically credited to your account once it is active.
+Use it to trade outcomes in the NFL, NBA, college football, and beyond.

 Using Your Kalshi Promo Code

-On Kalshi, contracts are priced in cents, giving a clear, probability‑based view of an outcome’s chances.
-A contract trading at 55¢ reflects a 55% likelihood that the event will occur.
-Unlike traditional betting odds, this system is transparent and market-driven, allowing users to trade directly on expectations.
+On Kalshi, contracts are priced in cents, giving traders a straightforward, probability‑based view of outcomes.
+A contract trading at 83¢ signals an 83% chance that the event will occur.
+Unlike traditional betting odds, this system is transparent and market‑driven, reflecting real‑time expectations from participants.

-The result is a real‑time forecast that applies not only to sports but also to politics, economics, and countless real‑world events.
+The result is a dynamic forecast that applies not only to sports, but also to politics, economics, and countless real‑world events—turning insights into actionable trades.

 More Kalshi Prediction Markets

-Kalshi goes far beyond the scoreboard—it’s your gateway to trading on the events that shape headlines and everyday life.
-From economics and finance to politics, entertainment, and cultural trends, the platform lets you buy and sell contracts directly tied to real outcomes.

-By transforming breaking news and global developments into tradable opportunities, Kalshi delivers a transparent, probability‑driven system that helps you anticipate what’s next and engage with the world in an entirely new way.
+Kalshi isn’t just about the scoreboard—it’s a gateway to trading on the events that shape our world.
+From economics and finance to politics, entertainment, and cultural trends, the platform allows you to buy and sell contracts directly linked to real outcomes.
+By turning breaking news and global developments into tradable opportunities, Kalshi offers a transparent, probability‑based system that empowers you to anticipate what’s next and engage with the world in a bold new way.

 Highest temperature in NYC today?